Tender Care: 6 Protective Dinghy Covers for Inflatable Boats

 - Mildew Protection: Mildew is harmful because its presence indicates damp conditions, and when there are wet conditions, your boat suffers.
 Getting a cover with built-in mildew protection is the ideal solution.
 But even then, over time, that guard diminishes, so it's a wise idea to treat your boat cover at least once a year.
 Invest in a mildew protector like Better Boat Mildew Stain Remover.

 - Support Poles: Support poles enable the boat cover to maintain its structural integrity.
-They also allow water to run off the cover without the risk of pooling, which ultimately leads to sagging and the deterioration of the boat cover.
+They also allow water to run off the cover without the risk of pooling, ultimately leading to sagging and the deterioration of the boat cover.

 6 Protective Dinghy Covers for Inflatable Boats